Ryason55/quake_mission_packs_ry-vitalized/README.md

 ----- :new: Horde Mode -----
+- A number of campaign maps have been modified to include Horde layouts, which can be started from the menu if you're playing one of the Ry-vitalized games.
 - Weapon items and pre-placed health/armor behave similarly to my Co-op implementation, staying around until everyone has picked them up, with the latter demoting each pick.
 - When you die, you can press Jump to spectate from fixed points.
 - When you respawn, you no longer need to re-collect the weapons on the map, and you keep a small amount of ammo.